Scaling Laws For Diffusion Transformers: Method

 where \(N_{\text{opt}}\) and \(D_{\text{opt}}\) denote the optimal number of parameters and tokens for a given compute budget \(C\), with \(a\) and \(b\) as scaling exponents that describe how these quantities grow with compute.

 To empirically verify these scaling relationships, following Approach 2 in \cite{hoffmann2022training}, we plot the isoFLOP figure to explore scaling laws.
 We select compute budgets [\texttt{1e17}, \texttt{3e17}, \texttt{6e17}, \texttt{1e18}, \texttt{3e18}, \texttt{6e18}].
 We change the In-context Transformers from 2 layers to 15 layers.
-For all experiments, we use AdamW \citep{kingma2017adammethodstochasticoptimization, loshchilov2019decoupledweightdecayregularization} as the default optimizer.
-Except for the 1B parameter prediction experiments, we apply a constant learning rate of 1e-4.
-In the 1B parameter experiments, we train the model with a learning rate of \texttt{1e-4} for 80\% of the total iterations, then decay it to \texttt{3.16e-5} for the next 10\%, and finally to \texttt{1e-5} for the last 10\%.
-This learning rate decay is crucial for larger models, leading to more accurate predictions.
-Following \cite{wortsman2023smallscale, team2024chameleon, molybog2023theory}, we use a weight decay of 0.01, an epsilon value of \texttt{1e-15}, and betas [0.9, 0.95].
+For all experiments, we use AdamW \citep{kingma2017adammethodstochasticoptimization, loshchilov2019decoupledweightdecayregularization} as the default optimizer with a constant learning rate of 1e-4.
+Following several common practice from large-scale models \cite{wortsman2023smallscale, team2024chameleon, molybog2023theory}, we use a weight decay of 0.01, an epsilon value of \texttt{1e-15}, and betas [0.9, 0.95].
 For all experiments, we employ a batch size of 1024 and apply gradient clipping with a threshold of 1.0.
 To enable classifier-free guidance \citep{ho2022classifierfreediffusionguidance}, we randomly drop the label with a probability of 0.1.
 During training, we use mixed precision with the BF16 data format.
+As is standard in diffusion models, we also maintain an EMA version of the model with a decay coefficient of 0.99, which is saved for evaluation.
+The scaling curves of the EMA model are presented in Appendix~\ref{app:ema_model}.

-For each budget, we fit a parabola to the resulting performance curve, as illustrated in Fig.~\ref{fig: scaling_law}, to identify the optimal loss, model size, and data allocation (highlighted by the purple dots).
+For each budget, we fit a parabola to the resulting performance curve, as illustrated in the Fig.~\ref{fig:scaling_law}(a), to identify the optimal loss, model size, and data allocation (highlighted by the purple dots).
 By collecting the optimal values from different budgets and fitting them to a power law, we establish relationships between the optimal loss, model size, data, and compute budgets.

-As shown in Fig.~\ref{fig: scaling_law}, except for the $\texttt{1e17}$ budget, the parabolic fits align closely with the empirical results.
+As shown in the Fig.~\ref{fig:scaling_law}(a), except for the $\texttt{1e17}$ budget, the parabolic fits align closely with the empirical results.
 This analysis confirms that the optimal number of parameters and tokens scale with the compute budget according to the following expressions:

 In this way, we establish the relationship between compute budget and model/data size.
 And from the fitted scaling curves, we observe that the ratio between the scaling exponent for data and the scaling exponent for model size is $0.4319 / 0.5681$.
 This indicates that, under our specific settings, both the model and data sizes need to increase in tandem as the training budget increases.
 However, the model size grows at a slightly faster rate compared to the data size, as reflected by the proportional relationship between the two exponents.